-Splitting water or other material containing oxygen into its components to produce molecular oxygen would be possible, but it would not be feasible to create a planetary atmosphere of oxygen sufficient to support human life.
-If it were practicable to produce enough oxygen, there would be no possibility of retaining it in an outdoor atmosphere because Mars has no magnetic field to protect it from the solar wind, which deprived it of most of its atmosphere long ago.
+Splitting water, or other material containing oxygen, into its components to produce molecular oxygen would be possible, but obtaining and storing enough water for all its purposes would be very difficult.
+Even with enough water, it would not be feasible to create a planetary atmosphere of oxygen sufficient to support human life.
+Even if it were practicable to produce enough oxygen, there would be no possibility of retaining it in an outdoor atmosphere, because Mars has no magnetic field to protect it from the solar wind, which deprived it of most of its atmosphere long ago.
 Any oxygen produced would need to be contained within sealed structures.
 This would apply also on Earth’s moon.

 Colonising Mars (and most other locations) would mean living in airtight enclosures with air pressure similar to Earth’s atmospheric pressure.
 Going outside on foot would be nothing like as carefree as on Earth.
-It would always entail wearing a spacesuit or being in a sealed vehicle that was thermally insulated and regulated, and contained oxygen (which might be diluted with another gas, but not carbon dioxide).
+It would always entail wearing a spacesuit or being in a sealed vehicle that was thermally insulated and regulated and contained oxygen (which might be diluted with another gas, but carbon dioxide would not be appropriate).

 Spacesuits must protect against high and low external temperatures, ultraviolet radiation and very fast-moving particles emitted from the sun.
 They must compress the body to provide the equivalent of Earth’s atmospheric pressure.
 They must provide a sufficient supply of oxygen for the period to be spent outdoors, and dispose of exhaled carbon dioxide and water vapour, and all the potentially smelly substances exuded from the skin.
 They must also prevent the build-up of heat generated by the body from raising the temperature inside the spacesuit to unsafe or uncomfortable levels.